Lartu/ldpl/README.md

 ## License

 LDPL is distributed under the GNU General Public License 3.0.
+The LDPL Dinosaur logo is released under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.